 Yes, there are.
 Hess intends that benefits you receive through the Adoption Assistance Program not be considered income for federal income tax purposes, to the extent permissible under Internal Revenue Code section 137.
 The IRS adjusts the tax credits and income limits periodically.
 You should consult with a professional tax advisor regarding the latest published figures.
 Please note that state and local taxes may also apply to benefits you receive through this program.

 You are responsible for understanding the tax treatment of benefits you receive through the program and for claiming any applicable income exclusion by filing a Form 8839 along with your federal income tax return.

 Consult your tax advisor for information about the tax consequences and help in filing Form 8839.

 What if I have questions about tax considerations?

 Consult your tax advisor for information about the tax consequences of reimbursements you receive from the program and help in filing Form 8839.

 Virgin Pulse is our wellness administrator with an intuitive platform (portal and mobile app) to help you build healthy habits, achieve your wellness goals and improve your well-being.

 Who can participate?

-Any Hess employee who works in the U.S. and their enrolled spouse/domestic partner are eligible to participate in the wellness program.
-You will have access to powerup.hess.com and the Virgin Pulse app.
-However, you must be enrolled in the Hess Medical Plan to receive additional money in your HSA as your reward for reaching the annual points target.
+Any Hess employee who works in the U.S. is eligible to participate and can benefit from the wellness program.
+You’ll have access to powerup.hess.com and the Virgin Pulse app.
+However, you must be enrolled in the Hess Medical Plan to receive an additional contribution to your HSA as your reward for reaching the required points in the program.

 Can my spouse or domestic partner participate?